MicrosoftDocs/mesh-docs/mesh/download-mesh-app-tools.md

 [!INCLUDE [<download-apps>](<includes/download-apps.md>)]

 > [!NOTE]
 > **Coming soon**!
-The Mesh application will soon be available inside Microsoft Teams as an application that a user can search for and open, allowing Teams users on Windows and Mac machines to join Mesh events and custom immersive experiences.
+The Mesh application will soon be available inside Microsoft Teams as an application that a user can search for and open, allowing Teams users on Windows and Mac machines to join Mesh events.
 Currently, this experience is only available to organizations in [Mesh TAP](develop/mesh-tap-participants.md).
 >
 > :::image type="content" source="media/welcome-to-mesh/Open-mesh-app-in-teams-2.png" alt-text="Screenshot showing the Teams app, more apps selected and Mesh typed in search bar with the Mesh app highlighted.":::